Lidocaine for Premature Ejaculation: How to Use It Safely

 Other topical products.
 Besides sexual numbing spray, you can buy other topical PE products (like wipes) that reduce sensitivity in the penis.
 These include benzocaine or prilocaine.
 Some products contain a mixture of desensitizing agents, and you can even get special condoms for premature ejaculation.

 Behavioral techniques.
 Try the stop-start technique (when you hit pause on your sex session just before you’re going to climax and wait until the urge passes before starting again).
-You could also do the squeeze technique (essentially the same method but with the addition of gently squeezing the tip of your penis to reduce arousal).
+You could do the squeeze technique (essentially the same method but with the addition of gently squeezing the tip of your penis to reduce arousal).
+Or, you can try edging, which is repeatedly getting near to orgasm—but not quite—to prolong sex.

 Pelvic floor exercises.
 Regularly doing pelvic floor exercises can strengthen those muscles.
 Research shows that pelvic floor muscle rehabilitation can increase the time to ejaculation from less than one minute to over two minutes on average.